vikshiv/sigmoni/README.md

 The command above will build a SPUMONI index over the reference files provided.
 Alternatively reference FASTAs can be provided as a list of paths in a file.

 ## Step 2: Running Classification
+**Note that only the Fast5 signal format is supported for now.
+POD5/Slow5 support coming very soon.**
 Once the index is built, you can classify reads in a few modes:
 1. The first mode is binary classification, which optionally can use a threshold for the ratio of top hit to next best hit (`--thresh`).
 This threshold can be tuned in "annotation" model, where true annotations for the query reads are provided with `-a`.
 The annotation format is a two column tsv, where the first column lists `read_id` and the second column is either `pos_class` or `neg_class`.
 The output of this mode is a threshold which can be used for further classification where the true annotations are unknown.
 2. Binary classification can also be performed with the default threshold, which works well the closer to 50:50 the expected proportion of positive:negative class reads in the dataset is.